Uni-Fusion: Universal Continuous Mapping

 \subsubsection{Semantic Segmentation}

-We first evaluate model on generalized zero-shot point cloud semantic segmentation application.
-Generalized Zero-Shot Learning (GZSL) differs from Zero-Shot Learning (ZSL) that ZSL only predicts classes unseen at training time while GZSL predicts both unseen and seen~\cite{michele2021generative}.
-Thus the comparison with GZSL SOTAs better reveals the potential of Uni-Fusion-SU as it does not train on both.
+We first evaluate our model on generalized zero-shot point cloud semantic segmentation application.
+Generalized Zero-Shot Learning (GZSL) differs from Zero-Shot Learning (ZSL) in that ZSL only predicts classes unseen during training, while GZSL predicts both unseen and seen classes~\cite{michele2021generative}.
+Therefore, comparing our results with GZSL SOTAs provides a better understanding of the potential of Uni-Fusion-SU, as it does not train on both seen and unseen.

-In this test, ScanNet and S3DIS datasets are involved for benchmarking.
-Note that, the \textbf{compared baselines are trained on the corresponding datasets}.
-Our Uni-Fusion-SU use OpenSeg to provide the 2D image level feature ebmedding.
-Thus though \textbf{Uni-Fusion-SU} is also Zero-shot, \textbf{it does not touch any ScanNet or S3DIS annotations}.
+This test uses ScanNet and S3DIS datasets for benchmarking.
+It is important to note that the \textbf{compared baselines are trained on the corresponding datasets}.
+Our Uni-Fusion-SU uses OpenSeg to provide the 2D image level feature ebmedding.
+Although \textbf{Uni-Fusion-SU} is also zero-shot, \textbf{it does not touch any ScanNet or S3DIS annotations}.

-We demonstrate the mIoU scores in \cref{tab:sem_seg_overview}.
-Here, we see that our model achieves best result in Zero-shot learning methods on the ScanNet dataset.
-In addition, it is also competitive to fully-supervised methods.
+We demonstrate the mIoU scores in~\cref{tab:sem_seg_overview}.
+In particular, our model achieves best results among the zero-shot learning methods on the ScanNet dataset and remains competitive with fully supervised methods.

-We also list results on unseen classes in \cref{sup:tab:sn_acc_miou}.
-Though not as good as the fully supervised result, Uni-Fusion-SU works much better than 3DGenZ.
-Especially, our Uni-Fusion-SU is highly precise on classes like sofa and Toilet comparing to the even fully supervised model.
+Furthermore, we provide results specifically for the unseen classes in~\cref{sup:tab:sn_acc_miou}.
+Although not as good as the fully supervised approach, Uni-Fusion-SU performs much better than 3DGenZ.
+In addition, our Uni-Fusion-SU demonstrates high precision in classes such as sofa and Toilet, even when compared to the fully supervised model.

-However, in S3DIS, our model doesnot exceed 3DGenZ and others in \cref{tab:sem_seg_overview}.
+However, in the S3DIS dataset, our model does not outperform 3DGenZ and other methods as shown in~\cref{tab:sem_seg_overview}.

-Even in unsceen data result in \cref{sup:tab:s3dis_acc_miou}, we find Uni-Fusion-SU hardly finds some class, e.g. Beam and Column, which is not a commonly annotated object.
-While for common object sofa and window, our result is still much higher.
+Even in the result of unsceened data, as presented in \cref{sup:tab:s3dis_acc_miou}, we observe that Uni-Fusion-SU hardly finds some classed, e.g. Beam and Column, which are not commonly annotated objects.
+However, for common objects like sofa and window, our model performs much better.

-We demonstrate the semantic segmentation result in \cref{fig:segmentation_demo}.
-We find 3DGenZ's result is more noisy.
-This is shown in the spotted sofa, bed and etc. While Uni-Fusion-SU's result is overall smoother and precise.
+We present the results of the semantic segmentation in~\cref{fig:segmentation_demo}.
+It is evident that, 3DGenZ's result contains more noise, as seen in the spotted sofa, bed and other objects.
+Conversely, Uni-Fusion-SU's results are generally smoother and more precise.